raspberrypi/documentation/hardware/raspberrypi/bootmodes/gpio.md

 # GPIO boot mode

 The Raspberry Pi can be configured to allow the boot mode to be selected at power on using hardware attached to the GPIO connector: this is GPIO boot mode.
 This is done by setting bits in the OTP memory of the SoC.
 Once the bits are set, they permanently allocate 5 GPIOs to allow this selection to be made.
-Once the OTP bits are set they cannot be unset so you should think carefully about enabling this, since those 5 GPIO lines will then be permanently unavailable for any other use.
+Once the OTP bits are set they cannot be unset so you should think carefully about enabling this, since those 5 GPIO lines will then be unavailable for any other use.

 To enable GPIO boot mode, add the following line to the config.txt file: